 CARES Act: Emergency Financial Aid Reporting

 The following information is provided here in accordance with The Department of Education directive that each institution receiving Higher Education Emergency Relief Funds (HEERF) post this information in a format and location that is easily accessible to the public.
+Quarterly reporting will conclude when a final report is posted.

 - An acknowledgment that the institution signed and returned to the Department the Certification and Agreement and the assurance that the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.